-This isn’t a writing assignment, though you may want to make notes on readings or write down a few questions or things to say in preparation for your seminar.
+This isn’t a writing assignment, although it won’t kill you to make some farming notes on the reading in advance.
 Here are a few ways you can get a decent grade in seminar by participating in discussions:

 - Summarize the overall argument of a reading: What is the author’s thesis?